GroupHQ/group-sync/README.md

 For code style, quality, and dependency vulnerability checks, you can view a detailed report on these checks once they have completed by navigating to the build/reports directory.
 You can run these checks with the following commands (These commands are compatible with the bash terminal.
-If you are using a different terminal, you may need to modify the commands to work with your terminal):
+If you are using a different terminal, you may need to modify the commands to work in that terminal environment):

 #### Code Style
 ```bash